 One of the cheapest methods is simply to find some shade.
 We have sometimes turned down pitches or camp sites with no shade.

-Also keeping the roller blinds down will reduce the heat.
+Also keeping the roller blinds or shutters down will reduce the heat.

-Rolling out the awning canopy can often cast shape over the side of the motorhome.
+Rolling out the awning canopy can often cast shade over the side of the motorhome.

 Many motorhome accessory shops sell off-the-shelf thermal covers or you can have them custom made as we did for your Frankia van.
 Or you can buy them from Amazon HERE.

 Some extra tips collated from across the web